Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/JARS/ADVANCED.md

 Version: 1.0.0 - 1.16.5
 Currently Active

-- [Spigot](https://www.spigotmc.org/) - The original fork of Bukkit, improved performance vs CraftBukkit, still widely used, recommended alternative if for some reason you don't want to use PaperMC.
+- [SpigotMC](https://www.spigotmc.org/) - The original fork of Bukkit.
+Spigot has improved performance vs CraftBukkit, still widely used.
+It's a recommended alternative if for some reason you don't want to use PaperMC.
 Version: 1.4.6 - 1.16.5
 Currently Active